samsantosb/How-to-Promises/README.md

 main();
 ```

 When await is used, it also relies on the microtask queue to resume execution.
-However, unlike .then, await pauses the execution of the entire function it is in until the Promise resolves.
+However, unlike .then, await "pauses"(will be better explained in the next topic)
+the execution of the entire function it is in until the Promise resolves.
 This makes the flow appear more synchronous and easier to follow.

 ## Async and Await